 First, understand which home appliances and electronic devices use the largest amount of your electricity.
-Your larger appliances like washers and dryers, refrigerators, freezers and dishwashers take the biggest portion of your home’s energy usage.
+Your larger appliances like washers and dryers, refrigerators, freezers, and dishwashers use the largest portion of your home’s energy.
 And the more you use them, the more you drive up your electric bill.
 Here is something else to consider: depending on the age and energy rating of your appliances and devices, you may want to replace them with new, more efficient models.

 Tame Those High-Usage Items in Your Home

-Here Are Some Money-Saving Steps You Can Take
+Money-Saving Steps You Can Take

 Take Charge with Solar Energy

-As you can see, making some changes to your home can have a major impact on your power costs.
-But if you really want control over your electric bill, going solar is the best choice.
+As you can see, making some small changes to your home can have a major impact on your power costs.
+But, if you want complete control over your electric bill, going solar is the best choice.